-It’s grand to have a hobby, something you can make progress with, learn from and keep you focused on.
-Sometimes hobbies can relax us after being around people all day and sometimes they can bring us towards like-minded people when we struggle to make friends.
+Sometimes hobbies that are good for anxiety can relax us after being around people all day or they can bring us towards like-minded people when we struggle to make friends.

 Photography

 I’ve talked about being a photographer while having social anxiety before on this blog but I really do believe it’s a brilliant hobby to have.
-It helped my anxiety in such a way, that I was able to do it professionally.

-The greatest thing about photography, is that there are so many subjects to choose from, that you don’t have to be massively social, you don’t have to photograph people but if you do, you tend to end up feeling more confident with a camera in your hand.
+You also don’t have to be massively social.
+You don’t have to photograph people, but if you do, you tend to end up feeling more confident with a camera in your hand.

-If you’re photographing landscapes or nature, it can help give you a little motivation to leave the house and take some long walks in fresh air, which is excellent for your overall mental (and physical) health.Ā If you want to try your hand at portrait photography, it will give you a push to work with people and build your social skills.
+If you’re photographing landscapes or nature, it can help give you a little motivation to leave the house and take some long walks in fresh air, which is excellent for your overall mental (and physical) health.

 Gardening

 There’s something really chill about gardening.
 Being outdoors in the fresh air, you can recharge and get some Vitamin D at the same time, which would be great for days where you’re recovering from being super sociable or you need to focus on something to distract you from anxious thoughts.
+Here’s a list of ideal plants to grow indoors if you don’t have a garden.

 Even better if you can grow your own veg and put healthy nutritious food in your body.